TormStorm/jagex-launcher-linux/README.md

 In Game Info type "Jagex Launcher" in the name field and under Runner select Wine.<br>
 In Game Options under excecutable click browse and select the Jagex Launcher executable and in Wine prefix type `~/.JagexLauncher`<br>
-In Runner Options under wine verion select Wine-8.0 and disable all of the enabled toggles<br>
+In Runner Options under wine verion select Wine-8.0.
+Disable DXVM, Esync and FSync and click save.<br>
-In System Options disable all of the enabled toggles and click save.

 ### Jagex Launcher
 Download and insall the [Jagex Launcher](https://www.jagex.com/en-GB/launcher) either in a Windows virtual machine or on seperate computer. <br>